osthoag/Grants-Program/applications/semaphore.md

 Another purpose of Semaphore’s blockchain architecture is to enable moderation.
 Moderation is important on social media, especially when users are able to post to a decentralized, censorship resistant system.
 The Semaphore philosophy is that users should have maximum control over the interactions with their own content and that different users should have the freedom to implement different rules according to their own values.
 Each alias is able to set a blocklist.
 Additionally, a broadcast that is not a reply to another broadcast, can define a “paradigm,” or set of rules that apply to it and all descendent broadcasts (replies, replies to replies, etc).
 This means that users can moderate the discussions that take place under their broadcasts.
 Paradigms enable precise control over how interactions can occur.
 We think it is likely that different organizations would maintain sets of aliases that they consider to be spam, misinformation, hateful, etc.

+The full documentation on the Semaphore protocol and its security can be found in the [Semaphore White Paper](https://github.com/SirLemmings/Semaphore-Demo/blob/main/Semaphore%20White%20Paper.pdf).

+**Technology Stack**
+- ink! or Solidity
+- Python
+- AWS
+- Rust

 ### Ecosystem Fit